Does the Cyclist Liability coverage comply with my personal liability umbrella policy’s underlying limit requirement?

 Last updated

-A personal liability umbrella insurance policy provides additional liability coverage beyond the limits of your homeowners, renters, or auto insurance policies.
-It is designed to protect you from major claims and lawsuits by covering costs that exceed the limits of your primary insurance policies.
+A personal liability umbrella policy adds liability coverage beyond the limits of your homeowners, renters, or auto insurance, covering costs that exceed those primary policies.

 Back to all FAQs